Alemite - Chicago, Illinois

 How to date your Alemite Merchandiser

 On the back side of the lighting assembly is a electrical test date; stamped on the the transformer.
-This is as close to the manufacturing date as we can find on these units.
+This is as close to the manufacturing date as we have found on these units.
 11/13/45

 Alemite 1948 - 1955

 Modular cabinet design, allowed multiple benches to be arranged in large lines or simply two cabinets together.
 Clean lines with three new Alemite emblems.
 During the transitional years from 1947-48, benches were produced with an alternate round A emblem, and sometimes minus the lower bench badge.
 Narrow units with no cabinets and a shorter, stout model were also produced.